JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 I found what I think are three very minor issues in the sample `eleventy-base-blog` project.
 Although the issues are small and debatable, any bugs in such a template project will be endlessly copied into new blogs, so their potential impact is magnified.

-I want Eleventy to continue growing and their new users to have great experiences, so I reported all three issues to Eleventy: [issue](https://github.com/11ty/eleventy-base-blog/issues/227), [issue](https://github.com/11ty/eleventy-base-blog/issues/228), [issue](https://github.com/11ty/eleventy-base-blog/issues/229).
+I want Eleventy to continue growing and their new users to have great experiences, and thinking the issues would be interesting to Eleventy, I reported them: [issue](https://github.com/11ty/eleventy-base-blog/issues/227), [issue](https://github.com/11ty/eleventy-base-blog/issues/228), [issue](https://github.com/11ty/eleventy-base-blog/issues/229).

 ## Conclusion